Medicare and Sexual Health

 Decreased estrogen levels after menopause can have some uncomfortable consequences for women’s sexual health, including decreased libido and vaginal dryness.

-Thankfully, many Medicare prescription drug plans (Medicare Part D) cover hormone replacement drugs and suppositories used to treat vaginal dryness caused by menopause.
+Thankfully, many Medicare prescription drug plans (stand-alone Medicare Part D plans or Medicare Advantage plans that offer drug coverage) cover hormone replacement drugs and suppositories used to treat vaginal dryness caused by menopause.